OlivierCC/spfx-40-fantastics/README.md

 This package is a sample kit of great Client Side Web Parts built on the SharePoint Framework SPFx.
 You can find here different kind of high visual web parts as carousel, images galleries, etc.

+> Note: The SharePoint Framework is currently in preview and is subject to change.
+SharePoint Framework client-side web parts are not currently supported for use in production enviornments.

 ## Building the code

 ```bash